RedisLabs/redislabs-docs/content/rc/subscriptions/create-active-active-subscription.md

 aliases: /rc/subscriptions/create-active-active-subscription/
 ---

-To deploy Active-Active databases in Redis Cloud, you need to create a Flexible or Annual subscription with Active-Active enabled.
+To deploy Active-Active databases in Redis Cloud, create a Flexible or Annual subscription with Active-Active enabled.

 Overall, the process is similar to [creating a traditional flexible subscription]({{<relref "/rc/subscriptions/create-flexible-subscription">}}).
-However, there are some differences; you need to:
+However, there are some additional requirements listed below:

 - Enable Active-Active Redis
 - [Define the regions](#define-regions) for each database instance